 Feet: medium size, round, compact, and well knuckled, with thick pads.
 Excess hair may be trimmed to show natural size and contour.
 Splayed or hare feet to be faulted.

-Gait: When trotting, gait is free, smooth, powerful and well coordinated, showing good reach.
+Gait: When trotting, gait is free, smooth, powerful and well-coordinated, showing good reach.
 Viewed from any position, legs turn neither in nor out, nor do feet cross or interfere with each other.
-As speed increases, feet tend to converge toward center line of balance.
+As speed increases, feet tend to converge toward the centerline of balance.
 It is recommended that dogs be shown on a loose lead to reflect true gait.

 2. Undershot or overshot bite.